 Why Choose Combs Waterkotte for DUI Defense in Waterloo, IL

-If you’re dealing with DUI charges in Waterloo, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
-This is why drivers across Waterloo, IL choose Combs Waterkotte to protect them in DUI cases.
+When charged with DUI in Waterloo, IL, you need more than just legal advice — you need a dedicated defense team that can protect your license and deliver real results.
+Here’s why drivers throughout Waterloo, IL trust Combs Waterkotte to defend them in DUI cases.

 Extensive DUI Defense Experience

-Our attorneys bring over 50 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Waterloo, IL.
-Our team knows the local DUI process and how to position your case to achieve the best possible outcome.
+With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across Waterloo, IL.
+We know how local prosecutors, judges, and courts handle these charges, and we know how to position your case for the best possible outcome.

 Available When You Need Us